-A blend of gin, Lillet Blanc dry vermouth, and vodka infused with cinchona bark.
+A blend of gin, Lillet Blanc, and vodka infused with cinchona bark.
 Bottled and aged for at least six weeks.

 Also available at Amazon Prime